 To assist you with your educational expenses, Eastern Shore Community College provides the nelnet tuition payment plan.
 For a non-refundable fee, nelnet allows you to pay your tuition in monthly, interest-free payments.
+The earlier you enroll the more payment options you have.
+You may enroll in or review the nelnet plan on the college website at www.es.vccs.edu or contact nelnet Business Solutions at 1-800-609-8056.

-1 Fee not assessed for off-campus classes.
+Fee not assessed for off-campus classes.